 - Onion: I usually use white onion, but yellow will also work.

 - Oil: Use a neutral tasting oil.
 I prefer a mild-tasting olive oil or avocado oil for their superior health benefits.
+Add some extra, amazing flavor by substituting the oil for bacon fat.
+Some people also like to use butter instead of oil to sauté their veggies and eggs.

 - Cilantro (optional): This ingredient is optional but I like to garnish the final product with a sprinkle of fresh cilantro for a bright, citrusy taste.